Ensemble Learning Based Classification Algorithm Recommendation: Related Work

-There have been some research works for multi-label ensemble learning \cite{tsoumakas2007random,Gulisong2010triple,Lior2014ensemble,jesse2008multi,shi2011multi,min2014Review}.
-These works can be generally grouped into two categories: data transformation \cite{tsoumakas2007random,Gulisong2010triple,Lior2014ensemble} and ensemble adaptation \cite{shi2011multi,zhu2020automatic}.
+Several studies have investigated ensemble learning for multi-label classification \cite{tsoumakas2007random,Gulisong2010triple,Lior2014ensemble,jesse2008multi,shi2011multi,min2014Review}.
+These methods can be broadly grouped into two categories: data transformation \cite{tsoumakas2007random,Gulisong2010triple,Lior2014ensemble} and ensemble adaptation \cite{shi2011multi,zhu2020automatic}.
 For the data transformation methods, a multi-label problem is usually divided into multiple single-label problems, then each base model of the ensemble is trained on one of the single-label problems.
 The representative method is RAndom k-labELsets (RAKEL) algorithm \cite{tsoumakas2007random}, which transforms a multi-label learning problem into an ensemble of a set of multi-class single-label learning problems.
 The ensemble adaptation methods extend the single-label ensemble learning method in order to handle the multi-label problem directly.
-For example, Shi et al. \cite{shi2011multi} proposed two multi-label based criteria to evaluate the accuracy and diversity of multi-label learning models and then constructed an ensemble by optimizing these two criteria with an Evolutionary Algorithm (EA).
-Since different base learners will lead to different genetic representations and operations, and not all the multi-label base learners can be optimized by EA, the main weakness of their method is that it is mostly tailored for a specific multi-label learners (e.g., BP-MLL \cite{zhang2006multi} and ML-RBF \cite{zhang2009ml}), and thus lack generality.
+For example, Shi et al. \cite{shi2011multi} proposed two multi-label-based criteria to evaluate the accuracy and diversity of multi-label learning models and then constructed an ensemble by optimizing these two criteria with an Evolutionary Algorithm (EA).
+Since different base learners will lead to different genetic representations and operations, and not all the multi-label base learners can be optimized by EA, the main weakness of their method is that it is mostly tailored for a specific multi-label learners (e.g., BP-MLL \cite{zhang2006multi} and ML-RBF \cite{zhang2009ml}), and thus lacks generality.

-In this paper, we will apply the data transformation method to build the multi-label learning based algorithm recommendation models since the data transformation method is easy to be implemented and not limited by a specific learner.
-That is, at first, the multi-labeled meta-data is transformed into multiple single-labeled meta-data in both meta-feature and meta-target spaces; then the recommendation models constructed on all the transformed single-labeled meta-data are viewed as the based models of the ensemble.
+In this paper, we use a data transformation strategy to build multi-label learning-based algorithm recommendation models because it is simple to implement and is not tied to a specific learner.
+The multi-label meta-data are transformed into multiple single-label meta-data sets in both the meta-feature and meta-target spaces, and the recommendation models constructed on these transformed data sets serve as the base models of the ensemble.